by Rena Klingenberg.

 One advantage to using Priority Mail for shipping packages is that the post office will give you free Priority Mail boxes for shipping!

 They have a variety of box sizes, from very small (just about the right size for one or two pieces of jewelry packaged in gift boxes) to very large.
-You can request Priority Mail boxes online or pick them up at your post office.
+You can request Priority Mail boxes online from the post office – or pick them up at your local post office.

 Mailing Jewelry Internationally